 About Shawna: As an Instructional Specialist, I assist Shawn Picht in various student outreach and support platforms.
 My main focus is managing and updating the Academic Skills Center, Doctoral Writing Assessment, and Office of Academic Support websites.
 I also manage the ASC's Quick Answers database, including statistics, peer mentors, and more.
 I joined Walden as a graduate student in 2012 I decided to continue my journey with the Walden family and become a member of the support staff 2017!

-What I do in my role as Instructional Specialist
+What I do in my role as Coordinator

 In my role as support staff, I find myself doing a lot of different projects!
 My role is not "student-facing" (meaning I don't work directly with students), but I still like to consider myself as student support!
 It is my job, to build, update, and maintain our websites; this includes the ASC website, the CAEX website, Peer Mentors and Tutoring websites, and the Doctoral Writing Assessment (DWA) website.
 I meet with the amazing people in each of these areas and we discuss website analytics, and how we can make changes to benefit our students.